Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/svtav1.md

 thread-ability.
 In SVT-AV1, tiles don't increase encoding speeds but they can help devices (especially low-powered ones) to software decode AV1 more easily.

-The following recommendation minimizes efficiency losses and provide decent benefits in decoding performance:
+The following recommendation minimizes efficiency losses and provide non-negligible benefits in decoding performance:

 - `--tile-columns 1 --tile-rows 0`: at 1080p and above.
 - `--tile-columns 2 --tile-rows 1`: at 4K and above.